appvia/terranetes/docs/admin/providers.md

     name: admin
 ```

-At the same time you cloud provide a limit scoped set of permissions to all cluster users by removing the selector.
+At the same time you could provide another limited set of permissions to all cluster users by removing the selector.

 * This feature could also be used to map to different pod identity roles in the cloud vendor, or different service account mapped to [Vault](https://www.vaultproject.io/)